 Action RTSP-5: James Hocking to provide recent aerosol optical properties data for volcanic ash and Asian dust or information about it to be hosted, or linked to, on the RTSP-WG web page.

-Reference RT model for scattering
+Reference RT model for scattering and their validation

 List available models for generating cloud- and/or aerosol- affected radiances for use as a reference.